Hartmut Michel

 Hartmut Michel (/de/; born 18 July 1948) is a German biochemist, who received the 1988 Nobel Prize in Chemistry for determination of the first crystal structure of an integral membrane protein, a membrane-bound complex of proteins and co-factors that is essential to photosynthesis.

-Education and early life
+He is currently a professor at Jilin University, China.

+Early life and education

 He was born on 18 July 1948 in Ludwigsburg.
 After compulsory military service, he studied biochemistry at the University of Tübingen, working for his final year at Dieter Oesterhelt's laboratory on ATPase activity of halobacteria.

 Career and research

-Hartmut later worked on the crystallisation of membrane proteins – essential for their structure elucidation by X-ray crystallography.
+Michel later worked on the crystallisation of membrane proteins – essential for their structure elucidation by X-ray crystallography.
 He received the Nobel Prize jointly with Johann Deisenhofer and Robert Huber in 1988.
 Together with Michel and Huber, Deisenhofer determined the three-dimensional structure of a protein complex found in certain photosynthetic bacteria.
 This membrane protein complex, called a photosynthetic reaction center, was known to play a crucial role in initiating a simple type of photosynthesis.
 Between 1982 and 1985, the three scientists used X-ray crystallography to determine the exact arrangement of the more than 10,000 atoms that make up the protein complex.
 Their research increased the general understanding of the mechanisms of photosynthesis, revealed similarities between the photosynthetic processes of plants and bacteria and established a methodology for crystallising membrane proteins.